shadowfax92/apple-mcp-api-bridge/README.md

 ## Development

 See the [Development Guide](docs/dev.md) for information on how to set up your development environment and contribute to the project.

+## Installation Scripts

+The `scripts` directory contains tools for deploying and installing MacAPIBridge:

+- `upload_to_gcp.sh`: Uploads the binary and installation files to Google Cloud Storage
+- `install_from_gcp.sh`: Downloads and installs MacAPIBridge from Google Cloud Storage
+- `mcp-install/install.sh`: Standalone installation script for one-line installation

+For more information, see the [Scripts README](scripts/README.md).

 ## License